culturing/poems/DESIGN.md

 Hashtags come from `Other/tags.tsv`, written in the same commit as the poems and ordered most salient first; the first two become the post's tags.
-Ratings come from the day archive, which wraps each link in its `rated-` class — a poem page carries no rating of its own. `MIN_RATING` gates the drip and sits at 0.
-At 1 it would drop the third of poems that are unrated and cut supply below one a day.
+Ratings come from the day archive, which wraps each link in its `rated-` class — a poem page carries no rating of its own. `MIN_RATING` gates both queues and sits at 0.
+At 1 it would drop the third of poems that are unrated, which the backlog now has the depth to absorb.

 `[skip bsky]` in any commit message of a push suppresses that push's digest; dispatching a workflow by hand ignores the marker. `Other/bluesky-skip.txt`, one url path a line, holds a